Jain101/jainul.tech/README.md

 11. Created a new file named "posts.ts" in the "src/lib" directry, where I wrote a function to read all the sorted posts from the "src/content/posts" directry.
 12. Everything worked...Hooraayyy🥳

+# 01.04.2024
+1. I tried deploying my changes today but it crashed and gave 2 main issues: 1.
+Prisma Client version mismatch and 2. type issue in lib/posts.ts file.
+2. I fixed the Prisma Client version mismatch issue by deleting everything related to prisma🫠.
+3. And fixed the type issue by creating a new type named postMetaDate in the lib/posts.ts file.
+4. Deployed the changes and everything worked...Hooraayyy🥳